marcospgp/tinyORM/README.md

 You can start by picking from one of the included [storage engines](./src/storageEngines), then introducing more custom functionality as you go.

-Because migrations are applied at data retrieval time, data is not guaranteed to be stored on the latest version of your schema.
-You can still query your data at the database level from your storage engine by enforcing certain fields.
+Because migrations are applied at data retrieval time, data is not guaranteed to be held in storage on the latest version of your schema.
+You can still query your data for specific fields however, by enforcing certain fields to always be present.

 Storage engines can enforce fields by constraining their generic type (with `T extends ConstrainedType`).
 For example, you should always enforce timestamp fields (such as `_created_at` and `_updated_at`) unless there's a good reason not to.